-The merchandise trade statistics in this report are largely derived from two sources.
-Figures for total merchandise trade are derived from IMF, International Financial Statistics.
+Figures for total merchandise trade are largely derived from IMF, International Financial Statistics.
 Data on merchandise trade by origin, destination and product come mainly from the UNSD Comtrade database.
 Some inconsistencies in the aggregate export and import data for the same country or territory between the two sources are inevitable.
 These can be attributed to the use of different systems of recording trade, to the way in which IMF and UNSD have converted data expressed in national currencies into dollars, and revisions which can be more readily incorporated in the IMF data.

 Statistics on trade in commercial services are mainly drawn from the IMF Balance of Payments Statistics.
-For countries that do not report to the IMF (e.g., Hong Kong, China; Macau, China; and Taipei, Chinese) data are drawn from national sources.
+For countries that do not report to the IMF (e.g., Macao, China; and Taipei, Chinese) data are drawn from national sources.
 Estimations for missing data are mainly based on national statistics.
 Statistics on trade in commercial services by origin and destinations (Tables III.6 and III.7) are also derived from national statistics.